 Develop networks with leading experts working at international organizations, academic institutions, and research centers.

-You will have numerous occasions to meet leading experts working at international organizations, academic institutions, and research centers.
+You will have numerous occasions to meet experts working at international organizations, academic institutions, and research centers.
 You will typically meet experts in multilateral diplomacy, conflict resolution, regional integration, development, the environment, complex emergencies, and security.

 Receive intensive instruction in French.